MateoClagg/NinjaHoldings-Project/schema_and_queries.md

 ### Query 2: Top 5 Customers by Total Transaction Amount

-**Objective:** Identify the highest-value customers by total transaction volume.
-This helps prioritize customer retention efforts and identify VIP accounts for personalized service.
+**Objective:** Identify the highest-value customers by total transaction volume to prioritize retention efforts and personalized service.

 ```sql
 SELECT